 Moreover, this Regulation establishes comprehensive guidelines and procedures for investigating foreign subsidies that have the potential to distort the internal market and for addressing such distortions.
 Distortion within the internal market is recognized when a foreign subsidy is positioned to enhance the competitive standing of an undertaking in the internal market, thereby adversely impacting competition within the internal market, either presently or potentially.
-The assessment of distortion in the internal market is conducted through various indicators, including but not limited to the amount and nature of the foreign subsidy, the situation of the undertaking, encompassing its size and relevant markets or sectors, the level and trajectory of economic activity within the internal market, and the intent and conditions associated with the foreign subsidy, along with its utilization within the internal market.
-S41
+The assessment of distortion in the internal market is conducted through various indicators, including but not limited to the amount and nature of the foreign subsidy, the situation of the undertaking, encompassing its size and relevant markets or sectors, the level and trajectory of economic activity within the internal market, and the internal market.